iroy2000/react-reflux-boilerplate-with-webpack/README.md

 After you check out the repo, I will usually do the following :-

 1. Run 'gulp dev'  ( or npm start )
-2. If you prefer TDD, do 'gulp dev-tdd' instead
+2. If you prefer TDD, do 'gulp tdd' instead
 3. Go your browser and go to 'localhost:8888'  ( port is configurable )
 4. Make code changes
 5. Watch your code changes reflect on browser without refreshing